linrongbin16/lin.vim/README.md

 By default search engine use fzf.vim and integrated with coc.nvim with [coc-fzf](https://github.com/antoinemadec/coc-fzf), all fzf commands are configured with prefix **Fzf**, for example `:Files` are renamed to `:FzfFiles`, `:Rg` are renamed to `:FzfRg`, ...

-But if you want, just edit **_user-settings.vim_**, disable(comment) the line `source $HOME/.vim/setting/junegunn-fzf.vim.vim`(which provide key mappings for fzf.vim), and enable(uncomment) the line `" source $HOME/.vim/setting/liuchengxu-vim-clap.vim`(which provide key mappings for vim-clap).
+But if you want, just edit **_~/.vim/lin.vim_**, disable(comment) the line `source $HOME/.vim/setting/junegunn/fzf.vim.vim`(which provide key mappings for fzf.vim), and enable(uncomment) the line `" source $HOME/.vim/setting/liuchengxu/vim-clap.vim`(which provide key mappings for vim-clap).
 Both fzf.vim and vim-clap's key mappings are functioned almost in the same way.

 #### Text Search